 While it’s possible to change the User Account Control (UAC) settings on Windows 10, it’s always recommended to leave the default configuration for better security.

-It’s important to note that there are ways to disable UAC using the Registry, but Standard users will experience unwanted behaviors, as such it’s not recommended to go that route.
+It’s important to note that there are ways to disable UAC using the Registry, but Standard users will experience unwanted behaviors.
+As such, it’s not recommended to go that route.

-If you want to disable the User Account Control feature (not recommended), you’ll need to change the account type to Administrator, and then follow the steps to select Never notify me when option using the slider.
+If you want to disable the User Account Control feature (not recommended), you’ll need to change the account type to Administrator and then follow the steps to select the “Never notify me when” option using the slider.